 Alcohol Detox Symptoms & Timeline

 The timeline of alcohol withdrawal syndrome depends on how badly one abuses alcohol, and how dramatic their reduction in the use of alcohol is.
-Symptoms often begin at around 8 hours after the last drink, peak at 2-3 days, and resolve after about 5 days.
+Symptoms often begin around 8 hours after the last drink, peak at 2-3 days, and resolve after about 5 days.

 Common symptoms of alcohol withdrawal syndrome include: